Muddz/KindleHighlightsReader/README.md

 **MacOS:**

-Download the binary file and right click on it and *open with terminal* only the first time.
+Download the binary file, right click on it and 'open with' -> 'terminal'.
+This is only necessary the first time.

 [Download for MacOS](https://github.com/Muddz/KindleHighlightsReader/releases/download/1.0.0/KindleHighlightsReader_MacOS)